Classification for athletes with a vision impairment

 Athletes must specify a sport when they are seeking classification.
-The testing procedure is standard across all Paralympic sports, however the classes are sports specific.
+The testing procedure is standard across all Paralympic sports, however the classes are sport specific.

-• impairment of the optic nerve or pathways;
+- Impairment of the optic nerve or pathways; and/or

-Athletes are classified according their level of corrected vision and must have an impairment in BOTH eyes that meet the minimal disability criteria of:
+Athletes are classified according to their level of corrected vision and must have an impairment in BOTH eyes that meets the minimal disability criteria of:

 Athletes will be required to provide medical documentation from their ophthalmologist prior to seeking a classification.